adarsh1405/100daysOfMLOps/100daysOfMLOps.md

 - run the python file
 - Download the artefact to the local machine
 - Create a workflow named "fraud-training"  , run the workflow

+### Day 96
+> Deploy a GitOps Application via the ArgoCD NEW APP Form

+- Create the workflow via UI